Spielberg's 'The Post' aimed at people 'starving for the truth'

 “Our intended audience are the people who have spent the last 13, 14 months thirsting and starving for the truth,” Spielberg said.
 “They are out there, and they need some good news.”

-Starring Meryl Streep as the late Washington Post publisher Katharine Graham and Tom Hanks as late editor Ben Bradlee, “The Post” on Monday was named the best film of 2017 by the National Board of Review, a New York-based 100 year-old group of academics, filmmakers and professionals.

-Streep was named best actress and Hanks was voted best actor, setting the film up as an early front-runner for the Oscars.

-Spielberg, a prominent Hollywood Democrat, did not mention U.S. President Donald Trump in his remarks.
+Spielberg, a prominent Hollywood Democrat, did not mention U.S. President Donald Trump.
 But “The Post” arrives in movie theaters in December at a time when the media has been under repeated attacks by Trump since his election in November 2016.

 Trump has called the press “the enemy of the American people.”
 He uses the term “fake news” to cast doubt on news reports critical of his administration, often without providing evidence to support his case.